-I love using descend in a main set to make you focus on your different swim paces.
+I love using descend in the main set to make you focus on your different swim paces.
 Pacing is a very important skill in swimming and by doing a few rounds of '3 x 100 Free Descend 1 - 3' you will challenge yourself to hit your easy, moderate and fast pace over and over.

 So what do I expect you to do when '3 x 100 Free Descend 1 - 3' is in your set?

-You will swim your first 100 Free at an easy pace, the second 100 Free at a moderate pace and the third 100 Free at a fast pace.
+You will swim your first 100 Free at an easy pace, the second 100 Free at a moderate pace, and the third 100 Free at a fast pace.
 You are descending your time, not your speed.
-When I explain this to swimmers I usually get the comment that it should be called Ascending because your going faster and increase your speed, fair point, but I did not make up the rules!
+When I explain this to swimmers I usually get the comment that it should be called Ascending because you're going faster and increase your speed, fair point, but I did not make up the rules!

-Of course this can be done with different distances and to challenge yourself even more you could go for 4 or 5 reps, which will challenge you to find even more paces.
+Of course, this can be done with different distances and to challenge yourself even more you could go for 4 or 5 reps, which will challenge you to find even more paces.

 Usually what happens in Build and Descends is that swimmers go out too fast, dip their pace in the middle and come home fast.
 This makes sense because you feel fresh and ready to go at the start and you'll have to focus on swimming extra slow.

 This is exactly what happens in most races as well.
 You're full of adrenaline and excitement and shoot off in your race, but after a while realise you can't hold this pace so you slow down.
-Unfortunately you have wasted energy at the start of your race and are now paying for it in the second half.
+Unfortunately, you have wasted energy at the start of your race and are now paying for it in the second half.

-So besides the added fun and colour that Descends and Builds give your otherwise boring swim set, they are also crucial training sets to set you up for a well planned out and controlled swim come race day.
+So besides the added fun and colour that Descends and Builds give your otherwise boring swim set, they are also crucial training sets to set you up for a well-planned out and controlled swim come race day.

-I hope this cleared up the #1 confusion pool side :)
+I hope this cleared up the #1 confusion poolside :)